plakhlani/plakhlani.github.io/_posts/2021-02-21-Weekly-roundup-6.md

 - Weekly
 tags:
 - Weekly
-excerpt: "My weekly journal 06 - "
+excerpt: "My weekly journal 06 - ASMX to REST (Web API) and WCF to REST (Web API) migrations, Loss aversion, and Slow living"
 ---

 My weekly journal is series of blog posts where I share stories about my professional and personal work.
 This is my weekly Journal 065, Feb 21, 2021, and in this post, I am going to share with you about:

 1. ASMX to REST (Web API) and WCF to REST (Web API) migrations
 2. Loss aversion
-3.
+3. Slow living

 ### ASMX to REST (Web API) and WCF to REST (Web API) migrations
 [ASMX Services](https://docs.microsoft.com/en-us/troubleshoot/dotnet/csharp/write-web-service) used to be the only way to build web services in [Microsoft .net development](https://www.faciletechnolab.com/software-development-technology/microsoft-dotnet-or-donetcore-development).
 Developer used to write code in c# to support various business operations in the service. <code>GetWorkCenterList</code> or <code>GetWorkOrderList</code> etc. are simplest examples of such operations supported by asmx service.
 The asmx services were published in IIS, and was discovered through WSDL.
 In order to consume the service, you either generate a proxy through WSDL.exe if you are consuming it in [Microsoft .net development](https://www.faciletechnolab.com/software-development-technology/microsoft-dotnet-or-donetcore-development) or use language specific proxy generation tools in other programming.